ruth-santana/node-tts-deck-builder/README.md

 # node-tts-deck-builder
-A node.js alternative for Tabletop Simulator Deck Builder for those who don't use Windows
+A node.js alternative for Tabletop Simulator Deck Builder for macOS and Linux users

 TO DO:
 - [ ] Integrate an electron UI